collazo6/deep-reinforcement-agent/README.md

 ## Dependencies
 In order to run the above code, you will have to set up and activate a customized Python 3.6 environment.
 Please follow the directions [here](https://github.com/udacity/deep-reinforcement-learning#dependencies) for setup instructions.

-To download the UnityEnvironment used, please follow the link corresponding to your operating system below and save it directly to your cloned repository.
+Next, please click the link corresponding to your operating system below which downloads the respective UnityEnvironment.
+You may then save the resulting file directly inside your cloned repository in order to run the code!
 * [Linux](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)
 * [Mac OSX](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip)
 * [Windows (64-bit)](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86_64.zip)

+## Train an Agent!
+All of the relevant functionality and tools you will need to create and train your agent are available in this repository.
+Please use the **train_agent.py** file in order to run the training process.
+If you would like to change any parameters to customize your agent or trainer, please update the relevant attributes in the function calls below the *if __name__ == '__main__':* block. :)